alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

 f(10) will return 42.
 The output of f(-10) is *undefined*, since variable a was not initialized.
 {% endchallenge %}

+In the second constructor of this task, we define what the *input* and *output* is that analysis class handles.
+In our case, the input is of type `TChain`, and as we will later see, the output is a `TList`.

 ## UserCreateOutputObjects()
-In our `UserCreateOutputObjects`, we will define the output objects of our task.
+In our `UserCreateOutputObjects` function, we will define the output objects of our task.
 These are commonly histograms, profiles, etc. In our specific example, we will add one histogram, and define a list to which we will attach the histogram.
 {% callout "Output lists" %}
 Adding all your output histograms to a list makes your life easier: the list will allow you to manipulate many output objects simultaneously.
 By calling `TList::SetOwner(true)`, we transfer ownership of all memory allocated by the list items to the `TList` itself, this means that in our destructor, we can simply call `delete list` to delete all our list items, rather than calling `delete` for all items individually.
 {% endcallout %}